SveltePress/sveltepress/README.md

 ## Plugin options

-* siteConfig
+* `siteConfig: SiteConfig`
-  * title
+  * `title: string`
+  Default: `'Untitled site'`
   The title of the site.
   If you set a +page.md title frontmatter, the final title would be `[Page Title] - [siteConfig.title]`.
-  Default is `'Untitled site'`
-  * description
+  * `description: string`
+  Default: `'Build by Sveltepress'`
   The description of the site.
   If you set a +page.md description frontmatter.
-It would override this.
+  It would override `siteConfig.description`
-  Default is `'Build by Sveltepress'`
-* addInspect
+* `addInspect: boolean`
+  Default: `false`
   Determine whether to add [vue-plugin-inspect](https://github.com/antfu/vite-plugin-inspect) plugin.
-It is useful when developing sveltepress or inspecting the vite pipeline
+  It is useful when developing sveltepress or inspecting the vite pipeline.
+* `theme?: ThemeResolved`
+  Default: `undefined`
+  The theme that you want to use.
+  * `name: string` The name of the theme.
+  * `globalLayout: string`
+    The absolute path of GlobalLayout.svelte that theme use.
+    It will used for wrapping all pages.
+Even the src/routes/+layout.svelte will become its child.

 ## LICENSE

 MIT